bisht-prachi/albedoIrradiance/README.md

 Date: 06-05-2024

 ## Overview
-albedoIrradiance.py script calculates the albedo irradiance on a LEO spacecraft with sun-pointing solar panels at a given location and time using albedo dataset from Moderate Resolution Imaging Spectroradiometer (MODIS) aboard Terra Satellite.
+albedoIrradiance.py script calculates the irradiance due to earthshine/albedo on a LEO spacecraft at a given time and (latitude, longitude, altitude) using reflectivity dataset from Moderate Resolution Imaging Spectroradiometer (MODIS) aboard Terra Satellite.
+Use case: quantify the earthshine irradiance on photovoltaics like solar panels/ sun sensors aboard a LEO spacecraft

 See 'demo.py' for guidance.